boldlink/terraform-aws-eks/README.md

 This is a detailed terraform module that can be used to create AWS EKS Cluster, Node Group and Associated resources

 ### Why choose this module over the standard resources
-- You get to create an eks cluster, fargate profile and node groups with minimum configuration changes.
+- By using the least possible minimal configuration, you can create an EKS cluster, establish a Fargate profile, and configure node groups.
+The aim is to streamline the setup process, making it more accessible and efficient.
-- Follows aws security best practices and uses checkov to ensure compliance.
+- It has incorporated AWS security best practices to ensure that the infrastructure you build complies with AWS security guidelines.
+We use Checkov to validate compliance and enhance security.
-- Has elaborate examples that you can use to setup your cluster within a very short time.
+- The module detailed examples that walk you through the setup procedure.
+Whether you're new to EKS or an experienced user, you'll find these examples helpful for quick and effective cluster configuration.
-- Contains config map resources that you can easily use to add a new config map or modify an existing one.
+- You can easily modify or create new ConfigMaps to tailor your cluster's configurations to your application's requirements.
-- It includes a fully customizable launch template
+- This module features a fully customizable launch template.
+This allows you to fine-tune the template according to your specific needs, ensuring that it aligns perfectly with your infrastructure requirements.

 Examples available [here](./examples)